 When attending General Assemblies I regularly notice that when conflicts emerge many participants appear to want to cease the moment rather than seize the moment as an opportunity for conversation.
-I think avoiding our differences and the tensions and conflicts that coincide with them is problematic to the GA process and to the occupy movement overall.
-(For each segment \below there is a video link on the left that coincides with the statement on the right.)
+I think avoiding our differences, the tensions and conflicts that coincide with them, is problematic to the GA process and to the occupy movement overall.
+So I make the following offer.
+(Note, for each segment below there is a video link on the left that coincides with the statement on the right.)